cloudnationblog/blog/_posts/2023-04-02-fortinet-sessioninfo.md

 ### `sdwan_service_id`

 The SDWAN_service_id specifies which SDWAN rule the session is hitting.
-In this case ,SDWAN_service_id=0 which states that it is using implicit SDWAN rule.
+In this case, SDWAN_service_id=0 which states that it is using implicit SDWAN rule.